N.M. Governor Pulls National Guard From Border, Citing A 'Charade' At Federal Level

 The state's National Guard will now decide whether a larger presence is needed to support those counties.
 In addition, the state police will send six officers to bolster operations in Hidalgo County — a move that the governor's office says was requested by the county manager.

-New Mexico sent National Guard troops to the border last April, in an order from then-Gov. Steve Pearce that followed a White House proclamation.
+New Mexico sent National Guard troops to the border last April in an order from then-Gov. Susana Martinez that followed a White House proclamation.
 At least five states, including two led by Republicans, rejected the president's call to send troops, with Maryland's Gov. Larry Hogan saying his state wanted nothing to do with the Trump administration policy of separating families at the border.

 Trump began ordering Marines and other active-duty personnel to the border last fall.
 Earlier this week, he ordered an additional 3,750 troops to the Southern border, warning of "Caravans marching through Mexico and toward our Country."